marvellousdesign/100-days-of-code/log.md

 **Today's Progress**: Finished FreeCodeCamp Basic Algorithm

 **Thoughts**: I finished the last 4 FCC's basic algorithm challanges.
 There was too many distractions yesterday to count any coding progress or what little, but Happy Lunar New Year!

+### Day 22: Jan 29, 2017 Sunday

+**Today's Progress**: Finished FreeCodeCamp JSON APIs and Ajax

+**Thoughts**: I finished the FCC's JSON APIs and Ajax challanges, and it was pretty straight forward.